Powered by

 After Punjab, stubble is burnt the most in Madhya Pradesh

 During the initial week of October, you would witness fields ablaze with burning stubble in the evenings around the Indore Bhopal Bypass.
-The scene is typical also in February-March following wheat harvest.
-Despite Madhya Pradesh being the second state with the most stubble burning instances after Punjab, there isn't as much outcry or discussion as compared to Punjab and Haryana.
+The scene is typical also in February-March following the wheat harvest.
+Despite Madhya Pradesh being the second state with the most stubble-burning instances after Punjab, there isn't as much outcry or discussion as compared to Punjab and Haryana.
 In 2020, Madhya Pradesh reported 49,459 cases of stubble burning while Punjab reported 92,922 cases.
 Over the past decade, instances of stubble burning in Madhya Pradesh have gone up ten-fold.
 It is also notable that the Rabi season tends to see more cases of stubble burning compared to the Kharif season.

 publive-image